Peer support programs

 • Some work time for peer support to occur

-Contact Peer Support Canada to help you determine the bottom-line cost for setting up and maintaining a peer support program in your organization.
+Peer Support Canada can help you determine the total cost for setting up and maintaining a peer support program in your organization.

 Organizational benefits